w3c/wai-aria-practices/content/fundamental-keyboard-interface.md

       <p>
         The default order of elements in the tab sequence is the order of elements in the DOM.
         The DOM order also determines screen reader reading order.
-        It is important to keep the keyboard tab sequence and the screen reader reading order aligned, logical, and predictable as described in <a href="/fundamentals/keyboard-interface/#kbd_focus_discernable_predictable" class="sec-ref">Discernible and Predictable Keyboard Focus</a>.
+        It is important to keep the keyboard tab sequence and the screen reader reading order aligned, logical, and predictable as described in <a href="{{ site.baseurl }}/fundamentals/keyboard-interface/#kbd_focus_discernable_predictable" class="sec-ref">Discernible and Predictable Keyboard Focus</a>.
         The most robust method of manipulating the order of the tab sequence while also maintaining alignment with the reading order that is currently available in all browsers is rearranging elements in the DOM.
       </p>